 Very much a hot mess in Melbourne with an imminent flight to Queensland out of Perth, I knew I had to get my life in order and head to the west coast.
-I’m not sure when the thought occurred to me, or why it did so late in the game, but I had a bit of an aha-moment: Instead of flying, why not join a roadtrip from Melbourne to Perth?
+I’m not sure when the thought occurred to me, or why it did so late in the game, but I had a bit of an aha-moment: Instead of flying, why not join a Melbourne to Perth road trip?

-I was really lucky that my dates aligned with an outgoing trip badvertised on Gumtree (Australian’s version of Craigslist, an online classifieds website).
-On the 1st of May, Alex picked me up from where I’d been couch surfing in Melbourne and we took off in his sweet converted van on our grand adventure.
+I was really lucky that my dates aligned with an outgoing trip advertised on Gumtree (Australian’s version of Craigslist, an online classifieds website).
+On the 1st of May, Alex picked me up from where I’d been couch surfing in Melbourne and we took off in his sweet converted van on our grand adventure driving Melbourne to Perth.

-As for the roadtrip, we drove from Melbourne to Perth via the Great Ocean Road, Grampians, the Nullarbor, and Esperance.
+As for the road trip, we did the Melbourne to Perth drive via the Great Ocean Road, Grampians, the Nullarbor, and Esperance.
 Here’s what 4200 km (2600 mi) in 9 days looks like:

 Great Ocean Road

 A couple weeks after roadtripping on the Great Ocean Road, I got to do it all again.
 I was pretty ok with this – I mean, did you see how stunning this road is?!
 Even better, we made a few different stops this time around, resulting in my having a more well-rounded experience on the Great Ocean Road.